animeshseemendra/Third-Life/README.md

 Limitations in my school project
 * Can only accept 5 users.
 * Limited messaging capacity
-        *if for instance person 1 sends message to person 2 and person 2 replies back, the ealir one gets deleted.
+        (if for instance person 1 sends message to person 2 and person 2 replies back, the ealier one gets deleted.)
-        *Limited memory assined
+* Limited memory assined
 * No status update.

 Features(currently under construction)-